-Under the Economic Transformation Programme, the Government aims to establish Bario as the world-class hub for Agrobiodiversity and to obtain UNESCO World Heritage site status.
+Under the Economic Transformation Programme, the Government aims to establish Bario as the world-class hub for agrobiodiversity and to obtain UNESCO World Heritage site status.
 The transformation programme focuses on sustainability and preservation of the rainforest and the indigenous community.

 Kelabit tribes, like others in Borneo, are close-knit.
-Each Kelabit tribe dwell in a traditional longhouse.
+Each Kelabit tribe dwells in a traditional longhouse.
 These days, the longhouse has been modernised yet still retains its cultural functions and aspects.
 Many such longhouses have to be rebuilt several times due to disasters, especially fire.
 Since the longhouse is in a remote location in the highlands and inaccessible for the fire brigade to reach it, Volvo Trucks considers it imperative that the fire-fighting system should be part of the Seasonal Gift Programme.

-The Kelabit longhouse is impressively stands on many strong pillars, raised four metres above ground and walled by rough wooden planks or bamboo that are joined together using rattan seams.
+The Kelabit longhouse impressively stands on many strong pillars, raised four metres above ground and walled by rough wooden planks or bamboo that are joined together using rattan seams.
 The roof of the longhouse is high and made of thick thatch.
 In my observation, many parts of the longhouse these days have been replaced with zinc, plywood and cement.
 Traditionally, the stairs were made from chopped logs but nowadays the staircases are made of thick wooden planks or bricks and cement.

-The Kelabit longhouse is distinctive characteristics compared to the longhouses belonging to the other indigenous communities in Sarawak.
+The Kelabit longhouse is distinctive in characteristics compared to the longhouses belonging to the other indigenous communities in Sarawak.
 The differences can be seen in the layout of the building, which comprises a shared long hall as the tribe’s main public space called tawa; rooms for each family to stay; and another long hall at the back of the rooms called dalim; a family area; and a kitchen.
 Dalim is usually smoky because there is a hearth at the back of each room.
 For Kelabit people, the hearth is very important as the family’s gathering place, thus dominating the layout of the building due to its significance.

-We stayed at a longhouse called Bario Asal Lembaa.
+We stay at a longhouse called Bario Asal Lembaa.
 This is a very important settlement in Bario as it has been recognised as the oldest longhouse since the Kelabits settled in the area.
 Although touches of modernisation can be seen, this longhouse maintains most of its traditional characteristics.
 Most of the nights in Bario, my fellow media travelling companions and I gather around the hearth to enjoy Bario coffee and local delicacies such as the dried buffalo meat strips and delicious fresh fruits like pineapples and mangoes!

 On the second day of our stay in Bario, we hike up to one of the five eco-shelters along the Kelabit ancestral trail to check out how an eco-shelter sponsored by Volvo Trucks looks like.
 The eco-shelters are built not only for tourists but also for the Penans and Kelabits who commute along this 25-kilometre ancestral trail that leads deeper into the thick rainforest along hilly terrain to a place called Batu Lawi, a twin-peaked mountain in the Kelabit Highlands.
 Batu Lawi is sacred to both Penans and Kelabits; these tribes have been commuting on foot along the trail for over two thousand years.
 The trail and Batu Lawi, therefore, are steep in legends and myths.